Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 # Results
 While we didn’t conduct a formal empirical study, and the marketing team had limited time to attract a large user base, the early anecdotal feedback has been overwhelmingly positive.

 Despite the limited data, both students and team members have found the app incredibly useful.
 The seamless UX and glanceable company details made navigating the event much easier.

-- **Improved Company Visibility:** The app’s advanced search and filtering features helped companies, even those with less prominent booth positions, gain better recognition among students.
-- **Operational Efficiency:** The app’s advanced search and filtering features helped companies, even those with less prominent booth positions, gain better recognition among students.
+The app’s advanced search and filtering features was particularly helpful in quickly finding the companies students were looking for, regardless of booth placement.

-- **Personal Endorsement:** On a personal note, I found the app so effective and intuitive that I kept coming back to it.
+On a personal note, I found the app so effective and intuitive that I kept coming back to it.
 Its seamless functionality truly underscored the purpose it was designed to serve.

-- **Room for Future Enhancements:** While the feedback has been positive, we did encounter minor stability issues and other challenges during testing.
+## Room for Future Enhancements
+While the feedback has been positive and there's wasn't any stability issues, we did encounter a major issue with updating the images in the frontend.
+The limited time for testing and marketing had led the team into a crunch time, and the app couldn't reach a large enough user base.
+Of course, this is the first iteration of the app and there will be more future updates from the team.
 These experiences have provided valuable insights for future improvements.

 # Conclusion
 The Hotspot app has emerged as a vital digital solution for enhancing the annual job fair at Karlstad University.
 By addressing the unique challenges faced by students, companies, and the Hotspot team, the app streamlines the process of connecting students with the right companies, while also reducing the logistical burdens traditionally associated with the event.

 Despite limited marketing time and a modest initial user base, early anecdotal feedback has confirmed the app’s effectiveness.
-Students appreciated its intuitive design and quick access to essential information during the tight 5.5-hour event, and companies benefited from improved visibility, even those with less prominent booth placements.
+Students appreciated its intuitive design and quick access to essential information during the tight 5.5-hour event.
 Personally, I found the app so compelling that I continued using it, a testament to the thoughtful design and purposeful functionality behind it.

-Developed using an agile approach, the project showcased careful planning, strategic technology choices, and close collaboration between developers and designers.
+Developed from scratch using an agile approach, the project showcased careful planning, strategic technology choices, and close collaboration between us developers and the team members.
 This process not only met immediate needs but also laid the groundwork for future enhancements.
-As we refine and expand the app, our goal remains to create an even more seamless and engaging job fair experience for everyone involved.

 In summary, the Hotspot app stands as a successful example of how targeted digital innovation can transform traditional events, delivering meaningful improvements for students, companies, and event organizers alike.

 # Parting Words
-This project has been more than just a technical challenge—it’s been a journey of learning, problem-solving, and personal growth.
+This project has been more than just a technical challenge, it’s been a journey of learning, problem-solving, and personal growth.
 Building the Hotspot app allowed me to dive deep into real-world issues and explore how digital solutions can make a tangible difference, even within the tight constraints of an annual event.
 I hope this case study offers you a window into my thought process and the creative decisions that guided this project.

 **Thank you** for joining me on this journey.
-Whether you’re a fellow developer or simply curious about digital innovation, I appreciate you reading my story.
 I look forward to future challenges and opportunities, hope our paths cross again in the world of tech.
-Until then, happy problem-solving!
+Until then, happy coding!